School Life

 About the Coach

-Coach Davidson began participating in Adventure Education activities twenty years ago and loves that it can challenge the most novice climber to the most advanced.
-Since 2010 he has taught Physical Education and Health at Berkeley.
-He currently is the Adventure Education Coordinator and coaches MD basketball and the UD Sports Performance and Wellness program.
+Coach Sean Davidson began participating in Adventure Education activities 25 years ago and loves that it can challenge the most novice climber to the most advanced.
+In addition to teaching Physical Education and Health, he also is the Adventure Education Coordinator, leads the Experiential Module of the Leadership Academy at Berkeley and coaches JV basketball.

 • Indoor All-Sports (5-14 years old)

 In Indoor All-Sports Camp, students will learn a variety of fundamental sports skills as they are exposed to a different sport each day of the week.
 Sports of the day include: baseball, basketball, bowling, football, and soccer.
 Fundamental skills include: locomotor movements, throwing and catching, striking/batting, dribbling, passing and trapping; shooting (basketball and soccer), and dodging.
-A typical day may include: morning exercises/warm up/ cooperative games; AM sport-specific skills-of-the day and games; camp lunch with a movie; daily pool time/free swim; PM sport contest/big group games; afternoon snack with movie.
+A typical day may include: morning exercises/warm up/ cooperative games; AM sport-specific skills-of-the day and games; daily pool time/free swim; PM sport contest/big group games.
 Most camp activities are scheduled to be indoors to escape the Florida summer heat.
 The goal is for the campers to learn in a positive atmosphere with a focus on building general skills, inclusion, sportsmanship, and fun.

 Swimming pool time is offered at the discretion of the head coach.